 Are Fixed Annuities FDIC Insured?

-Fixed annuities, in fact all annuities, are primarily “insured” by the insurance company that issues them, rather than a third party agency, like FDIC or SIPC.
+Fixed annuities, in fact, all annuities, are primarily “insured” by the insurance company that issues them rather than a third-party agency, like FDIC or SIPC.
 That means that the financial strength of the insurance company issuing the annuity is extremely important.

-But that doesn’t mean that you should ignore the strength or weakness of the insurance company that you want to hold in annuity with.
+But that doesn’t mean that you should ignore the strengths or weaknesses of the insurance company that you want to hold an annuity with.
 One of the best ways to gauge the strength and safety of the insurance company issuing an annuity is by checking their rating by A. M. Best.

-Beyond the financial strength of the issuing insurance company, most states have guaranty associations that do provide some level of protection for those who invest in annuities.
-There is usually a limit of $100,000 on the annuity contracts, if your state does have a guaranty association.
+Beyond the financial strength of the issuing insurance company, most states have guaranty associations that provide some level of protection for those who invest in annuities.
+There is usually a limit of $100,000 on the annuity contracts if your state does have a guaranty association.
 You can check with your state insurance commissioner to determine both the existence of the guaranty association, as well as the amount of protection that it provides.

 If your state does have a dollar limit on how much protection will be provided, you should plan to keep your annuity investments with any single insurance company below that level.
 If your total annuity investment exceeds the state protection level, you should spread your annuities among several different insurance companies.

-In doing so, you should also check with the state insurance commissioner as to whether or not the protection limit applies to your investment with a single insurance company, or represents an aggregate of all of your annuity contracts.
+In doing so, you should also check with the state insurance commissioner as to whether or not the protection limit applies to your investment with a single insurance company or represents an aggregate of all of your annuity contracts.
 However, since it is extremely unlikely that any insurance company will fail, it is even less likely that two or more will fail at the same time.